marcindeperas-casumo/frontend-react-stack/README.md

 ## How it works

-`mobile-react-stack-poc` contains a couple of services that enable us to build react components and embed them in the current mobile application.
+Casumo React Stack contains a couple of services that enable us to build React components and embed them in the current `casumo-frontend` app, for mobile and site, using [React Portals](https://reactjs.org/docs/portals.html).

-### `mobile-react-stack`

-In simple terms, this is just a `create-react-app` with some components in it.
+It started with a `create-react-app` and evolved into what it is today. `casumo-frontend` is being deprecated and we are in the process of migrating to this new `react-stack`.

-This service runs in dev mode (`yarn start`), so every time a change in the source files is made, the target app will be reloaded.
+This service runs in dev mode (`yarn start`), so every time a change in the source files is made, the target app will be hot reloaded.

 ## Development instructions